conzetti/generic-platform-automation/README.rst

 Overview
 ========

-The purpose of this repo is to is to provide an example of how to implement the Pivotal's platform-automation (`platform-automation` slug on Pivnet) using tools that are largely native to managing PCF.
-This includes abusing `bosh interpolate` to render configurations on target containers, which reduces the complexity of using `credhub interpolate` within the container.
+The purpose of this repo is to is to provide an example of how to implement Pivotal's platform-automation (``platform-automation`` slug on Pivnet) using tools that are largely native to managing PCF.
+This includes abusing ``bosh interpolate`` to render configurations on target containers, which reduces the complexity of using ``credhub interpolate`` within the container.

 Pipelines